Many of us wish our body was like that of our favorite celebrity or Instagram inspiration.

-Why Don’t You Love Your Body
+Why Don’t You Love Your Body?

-When you’re constantly body-shaming yourself, you self-perceive your flaws, and focus on them instead of noticing all the good you have.
+When you’re constantly body-shaming yourself, you self-perceive your flaws and focus on them instead of noticing all the good you have.

 You may see how other people are portraying their bodies, we look at their glamorous figures, and fall for it – “I wish I could look like that!”.

 All those glamour shots are done to attract people and keep them interested.

 This happens when you take other people’s opinions as important when in reality they’re just… Useless.

-You need to start accepting your body as it is and tou need to strive to love your body – unconditionally.
+You need to start accepting your body as it is and you need to strive to love your body – unconditionally.

 How To Love Your Body And Be Kind To It

-1) Dress your body accordingly
+1. Dress your body accordingly

 If you are following someone with an opposite figure than you, or are clinging to the dresses that just don’t fit your body type, it is time to let them go.

 No need to constantly look at those old-new clothes, hating yourself just because they don’t fit anymore (or ever).

-2) Stop worrying about your weight
+2. Stop worrying about your weight

 If you are becoming over or underweight, it is acceptable to think about it and make strategies to control it…

 This stress can be a cause of many dangerous things like depression, anxiety, or food disorders.

 If you make a progress on it, celebrate it, but don’t make it your primary source of anxiety when you don’t.

-3) Respect everyone’s body
+3. Respect everyone’s body

 This is very important if you want to love your body – you ought to accept others as they are as well.